socallinuxexpo/scale-network/switch-configuration/examples_and_references/ztp-dhcp-configuration.md

 ### Kea Configuration Examples from our current implementation

-- Kea DHCP Options that aren't coded into KEA by defaut must be specified with an Option Definition ("option-def" array).
+- Kea DHCP Options that aren't coded into KEA by default must be specified with an Option Definition ("option-def") array.
 We use the following option definitions currently:

 ```